junxit/us-congress-bills-110/metadata.md

 - 2007-01-04 — Introduced in Senate
 - 2007-01-04 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
 - 2007-01-04 — Sponsor introductory remarks on measure.
 (CR S142)
+- 2007-02-05 — Referred to the Committee on Homeland Security and Governmental Affairs.
+- 2007-02-05 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2007-02-05 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.